-- a) Military Categories - (a) Military Repeating Rifle black powder (MRB) - (i) Any G.A.F approved military issue repeating rifle or carbine. - (ii) Any G.A.F approved handgun. - (iii)Both firearms must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (b) Military Repeating Rifle smokeless (MRS) - (i) Any G.A.F approved military issue repeating rifle or Carbine.
+- a) Military Categories - (a) Military 2 Gun black powder (M2BS) - (i) Any G.A.F approved military issue single shot rifle or carbine designed before 1886. - (ii) Any G.A.F approved handgun. - (iii)Both firearms must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (iv)Both firearms must have been designed and introduced prior to 1886 (The commonly accepted date of introduction of smokeless powder).
+You may NOT use a later designed firearm loaded with Black Powder to attempt to gain a competitive advantage.

+(b) Military 2 Gun - black powder (M2BR)

+(i) Any G.A.F approved military issue repeating rifle or carbine designed before 1886.

+- (ii) Any G.A.F approved handgun. - (iii)Both firearms must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (iv)Both firearms must have been designed and introduced prior to 1886 (The commonly accepted date of introduction of smokeless powder).
+You may NOT use a later designed firearm loaded with Black Powder to attempt to gain a competitive advantage.

+(c) Military 2 Gun - smokeless (M2S)

-- (ii) Any G.A.F approved handgun. - (c) Military Single Shot black powder (MSB) - (i) Any G.A.F approved military issue single-shot rifle or carbine. - (ii) Any G.A.F approved handgun. - (iii)Both firearms must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (d) Military Single Shot smokeless (MSS) - (i) Any G.A.F approved military issue single-shot rifle or carbine. - (ii) Any G.A.F approved handgun. - (e) Rifleman Black Powder (RB) - (i) Rifle only.
-No Pistol. - (ii) Any G.A.F approved military issue rifle or carbine. - (iii)Muster Director will direct target engagement for the Rifleman. - (iv) The firearm must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (f) Rifleman Smokeless (RS) - (i) Rifle only.
-No pistol. - (ii) Any G.A.F approved military issue rifle or carbine. - (iii)Muster Director will direct target engagement for the Riflemen. - (g) Handgunner Black Powder (HB)
+- (i) Any G.A.F approved military issue rifle or Carbine (any date of introduction) loaded with smokeless powder. - (ii) Any G.A.F approved handgun.

+(d) Rifleman - Black Powder (RB)

+- (i) Rifle only.
+No Pistol. - (ii) Any G.A.F approved military issue rifle or carbine that was introduced prior to 1886.
+You may NOT use a later designed firearm loaded with Black Powder to attempt to gain a competitive advantage. - (iii)Muster Director will direct target engagement for the Rifleman. - (iv) The firearm must be shot with black powder or substitute (no duplex black powder and smokeless powder loads).

+(e) Rifleman - Smokeless (RS)

-- (i) Pistol only.
-No rifle or carbine. - (ii) Any G.A.F approved handgun may be used. - (iii) The Muster Director will direct the target engagement for the Handgunner. - (iv) The firearm must be shot with black powder or substitute (no duplex black powder and smokeless powder loads). - (h) Handgunner Smokeless (HS) - (i) Pistol only.
-No rifle or carbine. - (ii) Any G.A.F approved handgun may be used.
+- (i) Rifle only.
+No pistol. - (ii) Any G.A.F approved military issue rifle or carbine (any date of introduction). - (iii) Muster Director will direct target engagement for the Riflemen.

-(iii) The Muster Director will direct the target engagement for the Handgunner.